 Guidelines for Documentation of a Disability

-In order to determine eligibility and provide accommodations, ODS will need documentation.
+In order to determine eligibility and provide accommodations, the Office of Disability Services will need documentation.
 The type of documentation required may depend upon the type of disability and the specific accommodations a student would like to request.

 To be eligible for disability services, a student must provide written documentation to establish that a disability currently exists and substantially limits one or more basic life activities, as described below in each link;